Emerging Pasifika Writer in Residence

 During the application period, applications are invited from Pasifika writers in all areas of literary activity, including drama, fiction and poetry (page and performance), devised performance, creative non-fiction and graphic novels.
 Please note: film and television scriptwriting projects are not eligible.

-The 2023 Residency will be held in the second half of 2023.
-A full role description and application will be available on the Current Vacancies page of the University's website (and linked from this page) early next year, when applications open for the position.
+A full role description and application for the 2025 residency will be available on the Current Vacancies page of the University's website (and linked from this page) early next year, when applications open for the position.
 Enquiries can be directed at any time to modernletters@vuw.ac.nz.

 We also offer the three-month Emerging Māori Writer's Residency, and the full-year Victoria University of Wellington/Creative New Zealand Writer in Residence on an annual basis.